gr4vy/gr4vy-embed/README.md

-# Gr4vy Embed for React
+# Gr4vy Embed

 ![Active project](https://img.shields.io/badge/status-active-brightgreen)

-Quickly embed a credit card form in your React app and store the card details, authorize the card, and capture a transaction.
+Quickly embed a credit card form in your web app and store the card details, authorize the card, and capture a transaction.

 ![Card Form](./docs/images/card_form.png)